 The higher-cost programs tend to be ranked highly on popular lists such as US News & World Report, Fortune, and Bloomberg, and those highly ranked programs tend to lead to some of the highest post-degree salaries.
 However, it’s worth noting that students who attend high-tuition programs may end up with low-paying jobs, and students who attend low-tuition programs may end up with high-paying jobs.

-An MBA is generally considered a worthy investment for most people with a career in business, however, people pursue this level of education at different points in their careers.
-For this reason, there is no standard “right” time to pursue an MBA—only the right time for you, and that’s when an MBA will be most worth it.
+An MBA is generally a worthy investment for most people with a career in business; however, people pursue this level of education at different points in their careers.
+For this reason, no standard “right” time to pursue an MBA exists—only the right time for you, and that’s when an MBA will be most worth it.

 To decide whether an MBA might be worth pursuing, consider your current position, your growth path toward your goals, and how quickly you hope to advance in your career.